 This is how it looks on the platform: candidates upload their profile and take a quiz on their preferences.
 These preferences then go on their profile.
 Employers have this information on the front end, down to the job level — so if all of their software engineering candidates are asking for “heads-down” time at home to code and complete projects, they’ll see the trend.

-Every time someone applies for a job, the employer sees their preferences and requests.
-They gather invaluable data on what workers want and what they need to perform at their optimal levels.
+The employer sees their preferences and requests whenever someone applies for a job.
+They gather invaluable data on what workers want and what they need to perform optimally.
 They get real-time information on how to provide these things.

 This data builds up over time.
+With the right process and tools in place, employers could not only collect data on the reasons employees might leave, but they can also mitigate those reasons.
 Companies can use this information to adjust policies and invest in programs that people actually want — like on-site mentorship and digital executive coaching.
-We’re also working on a version of the platform where current employees can notate their preferences.
+We’re also working on a platform version where current employees can notate their preferences.

 By contextualizing the things a worker wants, companies improve metrics like time to hire and quality of candidates.
 They increase retention.
 They ensure viable placements, reducing turnover and saving on costs.